 Sarah is an award-winning make-up artist specializing in character design and special effects.
 With a career spanning over five years, she started out as self-taught and won an open competition of over 1,000 aspiring artists.
 “What It Takes” is a documentary film about the highs and lows of the hyper-competitive makeup industry.
 The final judge was none other than Steve Johnson – world famous artist on over 200 films.
 When she is not on-set, Sarah is a technical advisor at Compleat Scultpor in New York City as well as an artist/actress at the Tim Burton themed venue, Beetlehouse (NYC/LA).
 Along with her growing list of achievements early on in her career, Sarah has credits for her work on numerous short-films, theater productions and live entertainment events.Sarah received Masters certifications from Makeup Designory (New York City) and Cinema Makeup School (Los Angeles) and has studied under world-renown artists Ve Neil, Ingrid Okola and Keith Palmer.

 Duncan Miller is a teacher, improviser, and comedian who has performed and trained with The Second City and Improv Olympic (IO) in Chicago.
 He is a graduate of the National Theater Institute at the Eugene O’Neill Theater Center and received his B.A. in Drama from Ithaca College.
 He performed at various theaters and festivals in New York City, Chicago, and Baltimore prior to earning his Masters Degree in Education.
-Currently, he is in his most rewarding role as a teacher of A.P.
-US History and Sketch Comedy with Improv and Acting at North Star Academy in Newark, NJ; where he performs to a sold-out audience of high schoolers every day.
+Currently, he is in his most rewarding role as a teacher of AP U.S. History, Politics and Government at North Star Academy in Newark, NJ; where he performs to a sold-out audience of high schoolers every day.

 Ryan D. Moore